otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-omit-optional-properties.md

 ---
-type: SHOULD
 id: R004021
 ---

-# omit optional properties
+# SHOULD omit optional properties

 Although [null and absent properties are semantically equivalent](R004020), optional properties should be omitted instead of null whenever applicable.